lisaislas/UCI-Project-1/README.md

 ## Lets Eat!

 ### Hypothesis:
-How does a person's external environment and influences affect people's eating habits and perceptoin of food?
+How does a person's external environment and influences affect people's eating habits and perception of food?

 ### Questions:
 We want to look at several questions that we came up with when looking at our data set: